 Mosquito bites are a common side-effect of a Mediterranean summer or a tropical adventure further afield.
 The majority of mosquito bites simply cause a little discomfort and a small, red lump or swelling that itches.

-In this article, we’ll break down the science of why mosquito bites cause swelling.
-Then, we’ll look at different methods of treating mosquito bites.
+In this article, we’ll answer the question “why do mosquito bites itch”.
+Then, we’ll look at different methods of mosquito bite treatment.
 Finally, we’ll give our advice on how you can prevent mosquito bites.